CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2024-12-11.md

     * Kwalitee/CPANTS

 ### Author guide to generating random values for security
-*   @robrwo – Guite to be started together with @stigtsp
+*   @robrwo – Guide to be started together with @stigtsp

 ### CPAN Steward org
 *   @sjn - Proposing that CPANSec makes a bid to become it